 The Greek word pneuma can mean both breath and wind, as well as soul.
 The presocratic Greek philosopher Anaximenes said, “just as the soul (psyche), being air (aer), holds us together, so do breath (pneuma), and air (aer) encompass the world.”
 Anaximenes thought of air as the first principle out of which all else is composed.
 The Bible uses the word pneuma in a similar fashion.
 There can be spiritual as well as a mental and physical dimension to breathing practices.

 If only we listen carefully enough, every wind can remind us of these interconnections.
 We can feel our surroundings calling to us or hear people all through time calling to us.
 We are not two.
 We are not two.
 Maybe if we listen, we might hear in the wind the trees, birds, leaves, and clouds speaking of our natural inseparability with the universe in which we exist.
 No air, no us.

 We can make listening more deeply, with more curiosity and compassion, a regular component of our lives, along with exercises, as in yoga, martial arts, and mindfulness meditation that help us breathe and live more fully.

 We can also think about what animates us besides the breath.
 What stirs us?
 What stirs us so much that, afterwards, we don’t feel we’re lacking anything?
 We don’t feel more in pain afterwards than we did before.
 But instead, it leaves us with a sense of Ah, yes.
 This I love.
 No other time or place or anything is needed.
 Just this, this moment, is sufficient.
 Wonderful.

 What stirs us so much we hear our inner world coming alive, and hear the universe speaking?…

-To read the whole post, go to The Good Men Project.
+**To read the whole article, please click on this link to The Good Men Project.
+Enjoy.